 - 1 teaspoon vanilla extract

 - 1 bar 100% cacao dark chocolate melted

-- 2 flax eggs (2 tbsp ground flaxseed with 6 tbsp water.
+- 2 flax eggs (2 tablespoon ground flaxseed with 6 tablespoon water.

 - Preheat oven to 375.